redis-developer/digitalbanking-redistemplate/README.md

 ## Technical Overview

 This GitHub Java code uses the "mesclun" library for Redis modules.
-The mesclun library supports RediSearch, RedisGears and RedisTimeSeries.
-The original GitHub only used Spring Java without RediSearch.
+The mesclun library supports Redis Search, RedisGears andRedis Time Series.
+The original GitHub only used Spring Java without Redis Search.
 The repository is still intact at [this Github location](https://github.com/jphaugla/Redis-Digital-Banking).
 Another subsequent version uses crud repository and search at [this github location](https://github.com/jphaugla/Redisearch-Digital-Banking)

 All of the Spring Java indexes have been removed in this version.
 All the CRUD repository will also be removed in this when it is complete.
 Can also use TLS with Spring Boot java lettuce.
 Steps are near bottom.